3 Ways to Avoid Student Loan Debt

 1. Earn as many scholarships as possible.

 One way to ensure your student can afford a bright academic future is through merit-based scholarships.
 Programs like the Georgia HOPE scholarship exist in order to reward students for their exceptional performance in high school.
 The HOPE scholarship offers up to $1800 per semester for students graduating with a minimum 3.0 GPA.
 All 50 states offer financial assistance to high academic achievers, so encourage your student to study hard!
-Some students may even qualify for scholarships for reasons as simple as ethnicity or gender.
-For more information, check out StudentScholarships.org, the largest database of scholarships on the web.
-There are thousands of opportunities listed.
-You can even type in a custom search to narrow down the options and find the perfect fit.
+Some students may even qualify for scholarships for reasons as simple as ethnicity, gender, major, or career field.
+For more information, check out chamberofcommerce.org for their updated list on the best college scholarships of 2019.
+There you will find details and tips on how to find scholarships and when to apply, as well as a list of scholarships you should consider applying for.

 2. Get college credit before graduating high school.